 In Lobsters, Wayne Holloway-Smith turns his innovative poetics towards an exhilarating new work that is part songbook, part elastic melodrama.

-The first 100 preorders ship with an exclusive Lobsters print and badge in hand-stamped book wrap!
+The first 100 orders ship with an exclusive Lobsters print in hand-stamped book wrap!

 Introducing Makina Audio!